Here's a little joke for you: Where is the line between art and not art?

 If you're interested in purchasing any of these originals, the frames are now included free of charge (unless they are not your thing, in which case I'll be happy to remove them from the frames!).

-These aren't the only frames Alex has crafted for my work.
-Take a look at some of his other masterpieces down below.
 If you're looking for a truly unique and charismatic frame - be it for one of my pieces or not - feel free to contact me.
 I'll get my personal framer on it! ;)